Science & Pipeline

 Our anti-CD300a mAb promotes efferocytosis and attenuates AKI and kidney fibrosis in another mouse model.

-TNAX101A (IBM1001), a humanized anti-DNAM-1 (CD226) mAb, is anti-inflammatory/fibrotic drug for the treatment of immune-mediated inflammatory diseases.
+TNAX101A (IBM1001), a humanized anti-DNAM-1 (CD226) mAb, is an anti-inflammatory/fibrotic drug for the treatment of immune-mediated inflammatory diseases.

 The clinical candidate is TNAX101A, renamed IMB1001.
-IMB1001 is considered to be a preferred treatment option for Crohn’s disease and SLE.
+IMB1001 is considered to be a preferred treatment option for ulcerative colitis.
 Unlike other anti-inflammatory drugs, IMB1001 is not excessively immunosuppressive and carries a low risk of serious infection.
+TNAX101A was discovered by TNAX Biopharma, and IMB1001 is currently being developed by our partner, IMIDomics.

 References